nicolas92g/noisyEngine/README.md

 <H3>Features</H3>

 - physically based rendering
-- made to load FBX files but is able to load a lot of formats thanks to assimp
+- made to load a lot of formats thanks to ASSIMP
-- Materials with roughness, metalness, albedo, ambient occlusion and normal map
+- Materials with roughness, metalness, albedo, ambient occlusion, normal map and emission
 - Directional lights, point lights, and spot lights

 <H3>Libraries used</H3>